current projects

 Directed by Aya Ogawa

 In 73 Seconds, multimedia artist Jared Mezzocchi cracks open the quiet mysteries of his family’s past.
-What begins as a son’s attempt to better understand his mother soon spirals into a decades-spanning excavation of memory, legacy, and the fragile line between the personal and the cosmic.
+What begins as a son’s attempt to better understand his mother soon spirals into a decades-spanning excavation of memory, legacy, the stories we inherit, and the ones we almost never hear.

 Mezzocchi, celebrated for his genre-defining projection design and hailed by The New York Times as “a leader in the virtual world,” now steps into the spotlight.
 Using analog technology from the 1980s—overhead projectors, VHS camcorders, and tube televisions—he constructs a live documentary, blending intimate storytelling with lo-fi magic.